rgwan/frr/doc/user/ospfd.rst

    Show detailed information about the OSPF link-state database.

-.. clicmd:: show ip ospf route [json]
+.. clicmd:: show ip ospf route [detail] [json]

    Show the OSPF routing table, as determined by the most recent SPF calculation.
+If detail is specified, each routing item's advertiser will be show up.

 .. clicmd:: show ip ospf [vrf <NAME|all>] border-routers [json]